 You can depart London St Pancras at the civilised time of 9.30am and still be in Lucerne by just after 7pm, having changed in Paris and Basel.
 The connections don’t work so well on the return journey, but you do have time for a leisurely lunch in Basel.

-Considering that this journey entails travelling via the French capital past the vineyards of the Rhône Valley and deep into the mountains that separate Switzerland and Italy, it is quite impressive that it only takes 11 hours.
+Considering that the journey to the Valais entails travelling via the French capital past the vineyards of the Rhône Valley and deep into the mountains that separate Switzerland and Italy, it is quite impressive that it only takes 11 hours.

 On some local services, you may find you have a connection time of as little as two or three minutes.
-This is quite normal and perfectly feasible – the services are designed to connect, and we tell you from which platform your next train leaves.
+This is quite normal and perfectly feasible – the services are designed to connect.